-- 15.4 An Employee is entitled to take annual leave if: - (a) The Employee has accrued that amount of annual leave; and - (b) The Employer has approved the taking of annual leave subject to the operational requirements of the production. - 15.5 MEAA acknowledges that due to the unique nature of film production, it is reasonable that periods of annual leave are not taken during the course of production (other than during a production hiatus).
+- 15.5 An Employee is entitled to take annual leave if: - (a) The Employee has accrued that amount of annual leave; and

-- 15.6 An Employee may be directed to take a period of annual leave with the provision of at least one month's notice if: - (a) The Employer shuts down the production or part of the production; and - (b) The Employee has accrued the amount of leave required for the period of the shutdown. - 15.7 If the Employee has not accrued sufficient leave to cover the period of the shut-down, the Employee may be required to take leave without pay during the period, provided the Employer gives at least one month's notice. - 15.8 If a shutdown or hiatus (including in accordance with Clause 8.3) takes place over a period that includes public holidays and the Employee has accrued sufficient annual leave that, if the Employee elected to use that annual leave, it would reach the public holidays, then the Employee must be paid those public holidays.
-This will apply irrespective of whether the Employee elects to be paid accrued annual leave as at a hiatus or upon completion of the Employee's services on the Production.
+- (b) The Employer has approved the taking of annual leave subject to the operational requirements of the production. - 15.6 MEAA acknowledges that due to the unique nature of film production, it is reasonable that periods of annual leave are not taken during the course of production (other than during a production hiatus). - 15.7 An Employee may be directed to take a period of annual leave with the provision of at least one month's notice if: - (a) The Employer shuts down the production or part of the production; and - (b) The Employee has accrued the amount of leave required for the period of the shutdown. - 15.8 If the Employee has not accrued sufficient leave to cover the period of the shut-down, the Employee may be required to take leave without pay during the period, provided the Employer gives at least one month's notice. - 15.9 If a shutdown or hiatus (including in accordance with Clause 8.3) takes place over a period that includes one or more public holidays and the Employee has accrued sufficient annual leave that, if the Employee elected to use that annual leave, it would reach the public holiday(s), then the Employee must be paid that public holiday(s).
+This will apply irrespective of whether the Employee elects to be paid accrued annual leave as at the hiatus or upon completion of the Employee's services on the Production.